simon622/mqtt-sn/README.md

 Paho Mqtt C Embedded | Various | [GitHub Repository](https://github.com/eclipse/paho.mqtt.embedded-c) | Fully featured embedded MQTT C client library | N/A | N/A | N/A | N/A
 Zephyr RTOS | Various | [GitHub Repository](https://github.com/zephyrproject-rtos/zephyr) | Embedded RTOS that features a client library | :heavy_check_mark: | :heavy_multiplication_x: | :heavy_check_mark: | :heavy_multiplication_x:

+## Implementation Notes
+It has become clear that something that is fundamentally missing from the MQTT-SN and MQTT space generally are authoritative implementation notes.
+To that end, myself and other committee members have decided to start the process of creating implementation guides which can details both normative and non-normative details of a particular implementation approach.
+To that end, I will produce implementation details in the [OASIS Repository](https://github.com/oasis-open/mqtt-sn-sample-resources/blob/main/docs/mqtt-sn-implementation-guide.adoc).